-In November 2023, our Local Authority school Improvement partner (Duncan Greig) concluded in his monitoring report that 'the school has made significant progress overcoming the impact of staffing turbulence.
+In November & February 2024 2023, our Local Authority school Improvement partner (Duncan Greig) concluded in his monitoring report that 'the school has made significant progress overcoming the impact of staffing turbulence.
 Ensuring all staff maintain the high expectations set by school leaders.
 The curriculum is a strength of the Federation.
 There is a very clear strategy into how the curriculum has been developed across the Federation.
 It is clear and consistent, aims to drive expectations and is resourced.
 The subject leaders are empowered to develop their areas and because the responsibility is shared across the federation senior leaders can deploy staff with expertise and degree level qualifications to lead curricular areas.
 This has helped ensure the curriculum has rigour and challenge in built.
 Senior leaders ensure the curriculum is reviewed regularly, learning and reflecting on the impact teaching sequences have on the children's learning.
 This is ambitious and is supportive of teachers and their workload.
 The regular and consistent monitoring done by school leaders ensure that children are given support if they fall behind.
 The school deploys its resources carefully and ensures children with the greatest need receive the most support.'

-See SIP Report- 6th November 2023.
+See SIP Reports- November 2023 & February 2024.

-Both James Procter and Kayleigh Vile, will be applying to become School Leader Ofsted Inspectors 23-24 and will use the Ofsted training and school inspection experiences to develop Pioneer school's future.
+Both James Procter and Kayleigh Vile,will be applying to become School Leader Ofsted Inspectors in 2024-25 and will use the Ofsted training and school inspection experiences to develop Pioneer school's future.
 In previous years (up until July 2023) East Hoathly staff had led the local EYFS Hub & Local English Networks.
 This allowed the school to be at the forefront of English & Early Years developments and able to access high quality CPD for all Early Years staff and CPD for all areas of English across the age ranges.
 Recent staff changes have meant that these LA leadership roles have been paused until staff return from maternity and newly appointed experienced staff settle into their new roles at East Hoathly.
+Since February 2024, Pippa Seymour & Becca Bastin (EH KS2 teachers) have been supporting another local Primary School as Local Authority English Consultants and Kerri Howes (EH Reception teacher) has been appointed as a Local Authority EYFS Lead teacher- supporting other local EUFS provision and moderation.